microsoft/azure-pipelines-extensions/Extensions/BitBucket/Src/README.md

       version: '1234567890abcdef1234567890abcdef12345678' # Commit id
       downloadPath: '$(Build.SourcesDirectory)/bitbucket'
 ```

+The task requires Azure Pipelines agent version 2.206.1 or newer.
+Self-hosted agents must also have Git available on `PATH`.

 [Learn more about artifacts in Azure Pipelines](https://learn.microsoft.com/en-us/azure/devops/pipelines/release/artifacts).
 You can use [Azure Pipeline Extensions on GitHub](https://github.com/microsoft/azure-pipelines-extensions/issues) to report issues.